Keywords research is the first step to starting an SEO Campaign.

 - Writing an in-depth blog where you discuss everything related to the topic in detail.

-Once you publish the blog, you must start with your backlinking on the initial set of keywords selected and then wait for 2 months (patience.
+Once you publish the blog, you must start with your backlinking on the initial set of keywords selected and then wait for 1 to 2 months (patience.
 My friends!
 All good things in life take their own sweet time).

 After 2 months, start keeping a track of google webmaster’s list of keywords.